b3nk3/terraform-beginner-bootcamp-2023/README.md

 To acquire the our provider binaries we should always run `terraform init` To plan we run `terraform plan`
-To apply we run `terraform apply` - then confirm/deny as appropriate or use the `--auto-approve` flag
+To apply we run `terraform apply` - then confirm/deny as appropriate or use the `--auto-approve` flag To destroy our infra we run `terraform destroy` - it will tear everything down - `--auto-approve` works here too

 - `.terraform` contains binaries
 - `.terraform.lock.hcl` contains provider versions - **should be commited**